Crossbite

-Crossbite is a form of malocclusion where a tooth (or teeth) has a more buccal or lingual position (that is, the tooth is either closer to the cheek or to the tongue) than its corresponding antagonist tooth in the upper or lower dental arch.
+In dentistry, crossbite is a form of malocclusion where a tooth (or teeth) has a more buccal or lingual position (that is, the tooth is either closer to the cheek or to the tongue) than its corresponding antagonist tooth in the upper or lower dental arch.
 In other words, crossbite is a lateral misalignment of the dental arches.

 Anterior crossbite

 An anterior crossbite can be referred as negative overjet, and is typical of class III skeletal relations (prognathism).

 Primary/mixed dentitions

 An anterior crossbite in a child with baby teeth or mixed dentition may happen due to either dental misalignment or skeletal misalignment.
 Dental causes may be due to displacement of one or two teeth, where skeletal causes involve either mandibular hyperplasia, maxillary hypoplasia or combination of both.

 Dental crossbite

 An anterior crossbite due to dental component involves displacement of either maxillary central or lateral incisors lingual to their original erupting positions.
 This may happen due to delayed eruption of the primary teeth leading to permanent teeth moving lingual to their primary predecessors.
 This will lead to anterior crossbite where upon biting, upper teeth are behind the lower front teeth and may involve few or all frontal incisors.
 In this type of crossbite, the maxillary and mandibular proportions are normal to each other and to the cranial base.
 Another reason that may lead to a dental crossbite is crowding in the maxillary arch.
 Permanent teeth will tend to erupt lingual to the primary teeth in presence of crowding.
 Side-effects caused by dental crossbite can be increased recession on the buccal of lower incisors and higher chance of inflammation in the same area.
 Another term for an anterior crossbite due to dental interferences is Pseudo Class III Crossbite or Malocclusion.